Digital Legal TALKS program

 Closing panel | 16.15 – 17.00 (CET)

-Four panelists – one from each partner university of the Digital Legal Studies collaboration – will draw on their unique expertise to discuss challenging and controversial questions faced by the field of Digital Legal Studies.
+Four panelists – one from each partner university of the Digital Legal Studies collaboration – drew on their unique expertise to discuss challenging and controversial questions faced by the field of Digital Legal Studies.
 Speakers: dr. Pietro Ortolani, dr. Catalina Goanta, prof. dr. Mireille van Eechoud and dr. Bart van der Sloot.

 breakout sessions & abstracts